-Path to Excellence is the name that the South Tyneside and Sunderland Clinical Commissioning Groups (CCGs) have given to their plan to downgrade and close hospital services.
+Path to Excellence is the name that South Tyneside and Sunderland Clinical Commissioning Groups (CCGs) in partnership with the South Tyneside and Sunderland Foundation Trust have given to their plan to downgrade and close hospital services.
 The

 Path to Excellence is a plan for Efficiency Savings , and is one

-Pillar of what the CCGs are calling their
+Pillar of what local health service leaders are calling their

 Three Pillars of Transformation.